kserve/website/docs/modelserving/v1beta1/transformer/torchserve_image_transformer/README.md

       storageUri: gs://kfserving-examples/models/torchserve/image_classifier
 ```

+!!! note
-Note that `STORAGE_URI` environment variable is a build-in env to inject the storage initializer for custom container just like `StorageURI` field for prepackaged predictors
+    `STORAGE_URI` environment variable is a build-in env to inject the storage initializer for custom container just like `StorageURI` field for prepackaged predictors
     and the downloaded artifacts are stored under `/mnt/models`.

 Apply the CRD